+W?LDC*RDS Installation

+Guide

 Introduction:

 W?LDC*RDS ™ is a patched version of the Unisys FILEDATA program and is designed to add extra capabilities to CANDE's LFILES command.
 W?LDC*RDS features are available only when you use the CANDE LFILES command.
 All other executions of FILEDATA bypass this code.